penta-skill-experience/kit-smart-tv/README.md

    Use `node --version` to check that your NodeJS version is 16 or higher.
 Version 8 will not work!
    On Ubuntu, higher versions of NodeJS cannot be installed with `apt-get`.
    Use [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to install NodeJS instead.
-4. You need an instance of mongoDB.
+4. You need an instance of MongoDB.
 Either locally or cloud-based.<br>
-   If you use a cloud-based instance of mongoDB, make sure that your machine is able to reach the required URL and port.
+   If you use a cloud-based instance of MongoDB, make sure that your machine is able to reach the required URL and port.
    For example, if you use [Atlas](https://www.mongodb.com/atlas/database), your machine [needs to be able to reach port 27017](https://docs.atlas.mongodb.com/troubleshoot-connection/#attempting-to-connect-to-a-database-deployment-from-behind-a-firewall).

 Deployment: